 Should you buy a Japanese knife made in China?

 If you are currently deciding to buy one then I recommend buying the mentioned knives at the following price points.
 It is an instant buy if you find a Nakiri, Santoku or a Chef’s knife for $36.
 The hammered Damascus and the looks of the knife are very nice.
 The handle grip is personal but for home use, I like the knives handles.
-The Shun wooden handle feels better since they have shaped it to fit the right hand’s palm.
+The Shun wooden handle feels better since it has shaped it to fit the right hand’s palm.
 However, I do like the wooden handle of the Chinese knives a lot more than a Global handle.
 Therefore I recommend the Xinzuo knife at the

 Japanese knives made in Japan is overpriced!

 Japanese knives in Europe or America is overpriced since a lot of the cost like import and marketing has been calculated in the price.
 A santoku knife from ”Kai Shun Classic” cost around $200+ in America and Europe.
 When I was on vacation in Japan I discovered that most but almost all knives that Japan offers were 40%+ cheaper for the same knives offered in Europe and America.
-Also, the Shun Classic series is sold to home cooks and are marketed for home cooks in Japan.
+Also, the Shun Classic series is sold to home cooks and is marketed for home cooks in Japan.
 And here in Europe, they are sold as ”Professional kitchen knives”.
 I was shocked to see a Santoku Shun Classic for $100, 50% cheaper than in America and Europe.
 Also, they were sold in all Don Quijote (Donki) stores and believe me that is not a store where they specialize in knives.